University Administrative Policies

 5. Confidentiality

-Departments are responsible for complying with the Health Insurance Portability and Accountability Act (HIPAA), the Family Educational Rights and Privacy Act (FERPA), and other relevant laws and regulations pertaining to confidential information.
-Do not include any protected information when reporting the information required in Section 3. herein; however, departments are responsible for maintaining all required supporting information in the appropriate files documenting incentives paid to participants.
+Departments are responsible for complying with the Health Insurance Portability and Accountability Act (HIPAA), the Family Educational Rights and Privacy Act (FERPA), Office of Human Research Protections regulations, and other relevant laws and regulations pertaining to confidential information.
+Do not include any protected information when reporting the information required in Section 3; however, departments are responsible for maintaining all required supporting information documenting incentives to participants, in accordance with the research protocol.

-All exceptions to this policy must be approved in advance in writing by the Vice President for Research and Economic Development or the Executive Vice President for Health Sciences.
+All exceptions to this policy, other than those noted in the third paragraph of Section 3.4, must be approved in advance in writing by the Vice President for Research for the Main Campus and branch campuses, or by the Executive Vice Chancellor for Research for the Health Sciences Center.